raspberrypilearning/lineup/en/step_7.md

 You won't get a neat grid of stamps.

-This is because your `stamp sprite`{:class="blockmoreblocks"} block is only repeating for the total number of columns.
+This is because, right now, the `stamp sprite`{:class="blockmoreblocks"} block only runs for the total number of columns.
 --- /task ---

 --- task ---

-Alter your `stamp sprites`{:class="blockmoreblocks"} script.
-It needs to repeat enough times to stamp all the sprites.
+Change your `stamp sprites`{:class="blockmoreblocks"} script so that it `repeats`{:class="blockcontrol"} enough times to stamp the complete grid of sprites.

 --- hints --- --- hint ---
-The total number of stamps you need will be the `columns`{:class="blockmoreblocks"} multiplied by the `rows`{:class="blockmoreblocks"}
+The total number of stamps you need is the number you give as `columns`{:class="blockmoreblocks"} multiplied by the number you give as `rows`{:class="blockmoreblocks"}
 --- /hint --- --- hint ---
-Try using this additional block
+Use this additional block:
 ```blocks
 ((rows ::custom) * (columns ::custom))
 ```
 --- /hint --- --- hint ---
-Here's the completed script:
+Here's the completed `stamp sprites`{:class="blockmoreblocks"} script:
 ```blocks
 define stamp sprites (rows) (columns)
 set size to (40) %